ebzzry/ebzzry.github.io/en/src/livefrog.md

 <div class="center">May 29, 2013</div>
 <div class="center">Updated: October 19, 2017</div>

->“I don’t know where I’m going, but I’m on my way.”<br>
+>I don’t know where I’m going, but I’m on my way.<br>
 >―Carl Sagan

 There are times when you want more control over your content.
 There are also times when you don’t